 These are just the tip of the iceberg!
 With a book this good, I there many more chunks of wisdom that I was able to collect from it.

-I read at least 2 books per month and I collect the most useful, thought provoking, paradigm shifting, perspective expanding quotes and passages from them.
+When I read a book, I collect the most useful, thought provoking, paradigm shifting, perspective expanding quotes and passages from them.

 This collection is constantly growing, but will center around anything that I think can make you better able to exist on this planet in harmony and productivity.